MZelko82/NEG/README.md

 <br>

-### *Click the preview image below to view a interactive visualisation of how phenotypical movements in the maze are mapped to the NEG by arm type and for the total maze*
+### *Click the preview image below to view an interactive visualisation of how phenotypical movements in the maze are mapped to the NEG by arm type and for the total maze*
 <br>

 [![Interactive NEG Visualization Preview](Images/NEG_Preview3.png)](https://mzelko82.github.io/NEG/visualisations/)